Induction cooktop stoves heat twice as fast as conventional hobs, using half the current.

-Only in your home, it won't be a rod that's being heated; it's the base and sides of the pot that receive the energy directly from the magnetic-field produced by that alternating current.
+Only in your home, it will not be a rod that is being heated; it is the base and sides of your cooking pots that receive the energy directly from the magnetic-field produced by that alternating current.

-Eddy currents in your steel pot, set up by the AC, generate heat immediately you switch on; you don't have to wait for the element to get hot, and then transfer that energy to the pan.
+Eddy currents in your steel-pot, set up by the AC, generate heat immediately you switch on; you don't have to wait for the element to get hot, and then slowly transfer that energy to the base of the pan.

-The base of the pot, in effect, is used as the heating element.
-That energy is then transferred to the contents of the the steel or caste iron container in the normal way.
+The base and sides of the pot, in effect, are used as the heating element.
+That energy is then transferred to the contents of the the steel or caste-iron container in the normal way.

-Without wanting to become neurotic, much of the gadgetry in home and industry may in time turn out to be toxic to human beings; it took a long time for researchers to realise the affect of xrays and radiation; will we one day have to add microwave cooking to that list?
+Without wanting to become neurotic, much of the gadgetry in home and industry may in time turn out to be toxic to human beings; it took a long time for researchers to realise the affect of x-rays and radiation.
+Will we one day have to add microwave and even induction stove cooking to that list?

-With magnetic induction stoves the heat is transferred to the pot, which then warms the contents.
+With magnetic induction-stoves the heat is generated in the metal of the pot itself, which then warms your soup.

 Well you may well be thinking, as I am, what does magnetic-induction do to us?
 Could it too be toxic to humans.
 Maybe, but we are already exposed to the fields produced by those conventional coils in your stove; and from all those other gadgets in your home.

 Even the Earth has a magnetic field, and to our knowledge that hasn't affected humans adversely.
 And now there are many questions being asked about the radiation from 5G transmitters.

-You could wear a lead apron in the kitchen if it bothers you.
+You could wear a lead-apron in the kitchen if it bothers you, as radiographers do.

-So let's get directly to one of these induction cooktop stoves; there are full hobs using these principles but they are expensive; actually in 2018 I've just seen a Frigidaire hob for about $600 with four of these plates.
+So let us get directly to one of these induction cooktop stoves; there are full hobs using these principles but they are expensive.
+Actually in 2021 I have just seen a Bosch for about $400 with four of these plates.

-If a saving of more than half the electricity, and 64 percent of the time to get your dinner cooking, doesn't impress you, I'll be surprised.
+If a saving of more than half the electricity, and 64 percent of the time to get your dinner cooking, does not impress you, I'll be surprised.